Welcome to USACE Galveston

 Col. Rhett Blackmon, Galveston District Commander

-The USACE Galveston District is one of four districts (Galveston, Forth Worth, Little Rock and Tulsa) that is part of the U.S. Army Corps of Engineers Southwestern Division (headquartered in Dallas).
+We are one of four districts (Galveston, Forth Worth, Little Rock and Tulsa) in the U.S. Army Corps of Engineers Southwestern Division (headquartered in Dallas).

 Our Mission and Vision